curvedinf/wove/README.md

 print(w.result.final)
 ```
-You can override any tasks inline in your `with` block.
-The overrided task inherits the parent's `do` parameters if not specified.
+You can override or add any tasks inline in your `with` block.
+An overrided task inherits its parent's `do` parameters if not specified.
 ```python
 # In views.py
 from wove import weave